jlucianolzz/clients-mdp-reactjs/README.md

-# Backend to management clients
+# Frontend to management clients

 In this project, we will be using React.js as the frontend and Redux.